 There are many benefits to finishing beef on grass only.
 Low inputs, healthy cattle and improved soil fertility are a few direct benefits for the beef producer.
 Producers are also able to direct market their beef to a growing market that has more demand than supply.

-There are many nutrients in grass finished beef that not found in corn fed beef.
-The differences in nutrient density are striking and grass finished beef should not be considered to be equal in quality to corn fed beef.
+There are many nutrients in grass finished beef that are not found in corn fed beef.
+The differences in nutrient density are striking so grass finished beef should not be considered to be equal in quality to corn fed beef.
 For the consumer eating grass fed & finished beef there are many health benefits.

 Some of the most significant are:

 • A balanced ration of omega 3 and omega 6 fatty acids

 • High amounts of CLA (conjugated linoleic acid) – a potent cancer fighter